Our Mission

 Recent, recurrent or ongoing projects and collaborations

-Students from KS1-4 joined in with the 2024 event at Reading University.
-Showcasing their amazing persuasive language and engaging the judges.
-We love being part of this event each year.
+Children from 8 schools joined in with the 2025 event at Reading University.
+We had some amazing written entries and some absolutely fantastic performance pieces performed on the day.
+We love hosting this event each year.

 Year 5 Reading University visits